IrisDuMutel/ATIMini40_software/README.md

 - DAQ_acquire_Voltages_GUI.py: Launches ATIMini40_GUI.ui, which allows easier configuration of the instrument and data log.
 Working using QTimer 1 ms. The fastest you can get is 10Hz.
 The instrument is the limitation.
 CRASHING

 - DAQ_acquire_Voltages_GUI2.py: WORKING.
-Uses streamers
+Uses streamers To be explained soon

 Commands used in these scripts can be found (with additional examples) in the [Keysight 34970A Command reference manual](https://documentation.help/Keysight-34970A-34972A/)